norbcodes/entities/entities2/src/docs/DEMO_IMPLEMENTATION.md

 <p>
 The main question here is:<br>
 <b><i>Is there a possibility for desync?</i></b><br>
-While it is possible, the .edemo format contains extra metadata for accurate playback.<br><br>
+While it is possible, the .edemo format contains extra metadata for accurate playback.
+(How ironic.)<br><br>
 <b><i>Will old demos work in newer versions and vice versa?</i></b><br>
 Yes!
 But only if the .edemo formats match.
 While the game itself cannot convert .edemo formats,<br>
 there will be a standalone program that will be able to convert between ALL .edemo formats (assuming<br>there even will be that many of them).